arjunmitrareddy/Stocks-Ticker-Sockets/README.md

 ##[DEMO](https://arjunsilexstocks.herokuapp.com/)

 Simple Stocks Ticker Application.
-Querying the Google Stocks API and updating information in the front end frequently over web sockets.
+Querying the Google Stocks API from the server and updating information in the client frequently over web sockets.

 ##Technologies Used:
 - AngularJS